Pronghorn Antelope Hunting

 I like to use the ears to help me when field judging pronghorn antelope.

 Use the ears to find out the approximate length of the horn.
 A pronghorn has ears that are about 5 1/2 – 6 inches in length.
 When you find one with horns about two and a half times the length of the ears, he’s a good one.
-Most hunters ONLY judge pronghorn antelope by horn length.
+Most pronghorn antelope hunters ONLY judge a buck by horn length.
 This is a mistake, though, because length is only part of what makes an antelope score.

 Use the eyes to judge mass and length of prong.